- Ross Buckley

 Professor, Scientia Professor, Centre for International Finance and Regulation (CIFR) King & Wood Mallesons Chair of International Finance Law

 B.Econ., LL.B.
 (Hons) (Qld); PhD (UNSW), LL.D.
 (Melb.)

 I joined the Faculty as a Professor in 2007, and was appointed a Scientia Professor and to the CIFR King & Wood Mallesons Chair in International Finance Law in 2013.

 My current research focus is on how best to regulate the delivery of financial services over mobile devices, in both developing and developed countries.
-I lead a team of three researchers on this project, funded by the only ARC Linkage grant awarded in law nationally in 2015.
+I lead a team of four researchers on this project, funded by the only ARC Linkage grant awarded in law nationally in 2015.
 We are sponsored and well supported on this project by the United Nations Capital Development Fund.